By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 class edit 1 /code cs2103t /venue Home

-Expected: Venue of the first class in the list updated toHome
+Expected: Venue of the first class in the list updated toHome. -

 Test case: